Brennan-Clinch/Project2/Entertainment Analysis.md

 graphs looks the same, then we would conclude that images and videos do not necessarily impact the number of shares.

-I hypothesize that the shorter the average word length, the more popular a media item will be.
+We will hypothesize that the shorter the average word length, the more popular a media item will be.
 So we will analyze word length next.
 First, let’s get the mean and standard deviation of word length in all of the media items.
 Next, we can look at how word length differs based on share